futuredapp/Engineering-Handbook/docs/teams/fullstack/appendices/00_glossary.md

 **SPA (Single Page Application)**
 A web application that loads a single HTML page and dynamically updates content as the user interacts with the app.

+**SSR (Server-Side Rendering)**
+A technique where web pages are rendered on the server and sent as fully formed HTML to the client, improving initial load performance and SEO.

 **SQL (Structured Query Language)**
 A standard language for managing and manipulating relational databases.

 **TypeScript**
 A strongly-typed superset of JavaScript that adds static typing, interfaces, and other features to improve code quality and maintainability, commonly used in both frontend and backend (Node.js) development.

 **UI (User Interface)**
 The visual elements of an application that users interact with.